15 Sep 2025

 Block booking requests will be reviewed considering actual utilisation; this will result in more accurate allocation of bookings and a greater amount of space made available to all customers. |

-Customers believe the changes are premature given the current instability of the network and no further changes should be made until the fleet and e-booking system are more reliable. |
+Some customers believe the changes are premature given the current instability of the network and no further changes should be made until the fleet and e-booking systems are more reliable. |

-The Block Booking Terms and Conditions have been without adherence or enforcement, the increase in no shows/late cancellation and poor utilisation has meant this has to be addressed just now. |
+The Block Booking Terms and Conditions have been without adherence or enforcement.
+The increase in no shows / late cancellations and poor utilisation has resulted in the review of the current terms & conditions, and implementation of amended terms & conditions. |

 Customers are willing to collaborate but request ongoing consultation and a delay in implementation. |

-There is a perception that the current approach penalises haulers who are not responsible for the underlying issues, and that the role of CalMac as a lifeline service is being overlooked in favor of cost-saving and revenue generation. |
+There is a perception that the current approach penalises hauliers who are not responsible for the underlying issues, and that the role of CalMac as a lifeline service is being overlooked in favor of cost-saving and revenue generation. |

-While we recognise that many commercial customers do adhere to our Block Booking Terms and Conditions there is still a requirement to address inappropriate booking behaviour, allowing for space to be freed up and used for all customers across the network. |
+While we recognise that many commercial customers do adhere to our Block Booking Terms and Conditions there is still a requirement to address inappropriate booking behaviour, allowing for space to be freed up and used by all customers across the network. |

 There should be limits on block bookings based on actual usage and prevent allocations to third parties.
 Concerns were raised regarding unfair trading practices. |